The World I Come From

 When I discovered this kind of thinking was called “philosophy,” I abandoned my theater scholarship to change my major.
 I didn’t love theater any less than I had before, but I needed to know more about philosophy and how to reconcile my faith and my doubts.

-So I set out to pursue life’s deepest truths through a graduate degree in philosophy.
+So I set out to pursue life’s deepest truths through a degree in philosophy and comparative religion.

 My Search for Meaning Begins